 This park is the newest addition to the City.
 The playground was designed to provide a safe, clean place for children to play and is surrounded by a 6’ wrought iron fence with vintage-style lighting.
 The park boasts a whimsical mural on a retaining wall and a variety of brightly colored play equipment.
 The playground is located on the corner of 5th Street and 3rd Avenue, across from the new library in Downtown Auburn.

 Located on Mary Carter Road near Downtown Auburn, the Auburn Ball Park is host to Auburn Youth Athletics.
-If you are interested in registering your child for an upcoming (Spring/Fall) season then please use the apporpriate form:
+If you are interested in registering your child for an upcoming Spring or Fall season please click here.

 R.H.
 Burel Park